rguthrie-ghec/lucidity-hack/scenario-2.md

 ## Success Criteria

-* A new Resource Group should be deployed to Azure.
+* A new Resource Group, with a name of your choosing, should be deployed to Azure.
 * Demonstrate that the new RG has gone through the pull request process and that the change was validated in a PR environment/pipeline before being deployed to the dev environment.
 * Optional: Use a name module to generate a unique name.